 The pitfalls and uncertainties waiting for you - and how to recognise and circumvent them

-Geological setting of each major unconventional reservoir type
+The geological setting of each major unconventional reservoir type